CHÖGYAL NAMKHAI NORBU – 1938-2018

 I should also mention here that Namkhai Norbu was not a mere armchair theorist when it came to pushing back the time-boundary of Tibetan history.
 In his talk he mentioned that in 1988 he personally led an expedition to the Mount Kailash area to search for Khyung Lung Ngul-Khar (the Silver Castle of the Garuda Valley) the last capital of the kingdom of the Zhang-Zhung.
 The black and white photograph at the top of the page of Rimpoché sitting on a rugged mountainside, is from that expedition.
 It does not appear to have been an easy trip, by any means.
 Rimpoché jokingly mentioned in his lecture how difficult it had been for his companions, and I do not doubt that at all.
 I read about a Chinese archeological expedition to that area, well equipped with Toyota Landcruisers and ample oxygen cylinders, but whose members were crippled by the altitude and cold.

 There is video (unfortunately low quality) of Rimpoche’s expedition where we get some images of the cave cities of Khyung Lung.
 Rimpoche in his lecture said that these amazing edifices were the dwellings of the Zhang-Zhung people in winter, but that in summer they lived in yak-hair tents and led a pastoral lifestyle.
-I recall Rimpoché remarking on the resemblance of the Khyung Lung caves to the Anazazi cliff palaces at Mesa Verde in Colorado.
+I recall Rimpoché remarking on the resemblance of the Khyung Lung caves to the Anazazi cliff palaces at Mesa Verde in Colorado, that he had visited.

 Namkhai Norbu also gave this talk to the students of the upper TCV on the 27th of October and to the students of the Lower TCV on the 28th.
 On the 31st of October Rimpoche gave this talk to the Tibetans of McLeod Ganj.
 AMI also arranged for Rimpoche to speak at the Tibetan Youth Hostel in Delhi on the 18th of November and also at the Bureau of His Holiness the Dalai Lama on Nov 31.
 Five years later, in 1997, Rimpoché gave another lecture at AMI on “The Performing Arts of Tibet: With Reference to Zhang-Zhung.”